 When you are in Rutledge, you'll notice that it is more blue-collar than most other communities in America.
 57.27% of Rutledge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rutledge is a city of construction workers and builders, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Rutledge who work in teaching (8.72%), business and financial occupations (6.26%), and management occupations (4.92%).

-In terms of college education, Rutledge is nearly on par with the US average for all cities of 21.84%: 18.67% of adults 25 and older in Rutledge have a bachelor's degree or advanced degree.
+The education level of Rutledge citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.67% of adults 25 and older in Rutledge have a college degree.

 Rutledge is an extremely ethnically-diverse city.
 The people who call Rutledge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rutledge residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Rutledge include English, German, Irish, French, and Scots-Irish.